importantimport/shiraha/README.md

 ## ✨ Rewrite

-Shiraha is being rewritten in Vanilla Extract!
+Shiraha is being rewritten using Vanilla Extract!

 The new documentation is temporarily deployed at https://shiraha.js.org/ve and you can see the source code at [shiraha-ve](/packages/shiraha-ve/) and [docs-ve](/docs-ve/).